stealsocks/guide.streams.place/content/_index.md

 **Web dashboard.** This is a big one.
 You can now edit, create and delete Drops from the web.
 Just send the `/dashboard` command to your bot to receive the link and login details.

 **Tags.** You can create and use tags with the new [/tag](/commands#tag) command.
-The web editor lets you edit them and set names and aliases so you can use "/tag read" but have your tag show up as "Reading Log" on your Stream.
+The web editor lets you edit them and set names and aliases (which let you use "/tag read" but have your tag show up as "Reading Log" on your Stream).

 **Subscriptions.** You can create a Feed of your favourite Streams by subscribing to them from the web or using the [/subscribe](/commands#subscribe) command.